 But sometimes I need a line for a new rod.

-Like just when I was trying to locate a line for my Dave Lewis 6-piece 3-weight, which I bought a few years ago.
+Just like when I was trying to locate a line for my Dave Lewis 6-piece 3-weight, which I bought a few years ago.
 It has been casting the lines, which I usually use for my Partridge split cane rod, but during my stay in Florida a few years back, I bought a nice little Pfleuger Medalist reel that I want to use on this rod, and that has been empty ever since.
 I also recently acquired a Hardy Marksman reel, and both need to be set up with lines.

 So now is the time to dive into those lines.